mikependon/RepoDB.NET/pages/classes/querygroup.md

 layout: default
 sidebar: classes
 title: "QueryGroup"
-description: "A class that is used to group a list of query expressions for the SQL statement.
+description: "A class that is being used to group a list of query expressions for the SQL statement.
 You can define the conjunction to be used during the multiple query expressions."
 permalink: /class/querygroup
 tags: [repodb, class, querygroup, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 parent: CLASSES